trevorwslee/rusty_dumb_tools/README.md

 * [DumbCalculator Text-based Demo](demos/text_based_calculator/README.md)
 * [DumbCalculator Web-based Demo](demos/web_based_calculator/README.md)
   - you may try it: [<img src="images/dumb_calculator.png" width="150"/>](https://trevorwslee.github.io/DumbCalculator/)
-  - and may want to refer to some [brief introduction](https://github.com/trevorwslee/wasm_calculator) on how it is implemented
+  - and may want to refer to some [brief introduction](https://github.com/trevorwslee/wasm_calculator) on how the demo is implemented